patcharin-samajan/bootcamp_projects/README.md

 - Statistics
 - Intro to 'Classical' Machine Learning
 - Intro to Python
-- Essentrail Python for Data Analyst
+- Essential Python for Data Analyst
 - Dashboard